cdp1337/ARKSurvivalAscended-Linux/README.md

 Backups are just a tarball of the game map, user data, tribe data, and configuration files.
 You can use your native archive manager to view these files, or 7-zip, winrar, etc.

+(As of v2025.10.19 this functionality is also available within the management interface)

 ```bash
 ./backup.sh